IRL

 Some laws consider sex, consent and being intoxicated

-In Victoria, if a person is asleep, unconscious, or affected by drugs and alcohol, they can't agree; this is sexual assault.
+In Victoria, if a person is asleep, unconscious, or so affected by alcohol or drugs that they cannot freely agree, they cannot consent.
+If sexual activity happens in these circumstances, it may be sexual assault.

 Check out Sexual consent 101 for more consent advice.